 I wish I could take full credit for this recipe, but my husband gets the all the high fives for this one.
 This was one of his go-to recipes before I came along and since it's one our family my favorites, we have it at least a couple times a month.

-We used to make this with an entire jar of pickled jalepenos added but since we've got little kids now, they're just not able to handle that much heat…and to tell the truth, I'm not sure I can handle that much heat anymore.
+We used to make this with an entire jar of pickled jalapenos added but since we've got little kids now, they're just not able to handle that much heat…and to tell the truth, I'm not sure I can handle that much heat anymore.
 If you want to turn things up a few notches, you can add the jalapenos back in.
 If I'm really feeling daring, I'll add a few on as a topping now and then but most of the time, the spices from the Chili Kit are enough for me.
 I'm turning into quite the wuss as I get older.

 There are a lot of great chili recipes out there and being from Texas, I've been to a chili cook-off or two in my time and seriously, this is one of the the better ones out there.
 And, I'm not just saying that because I'm biased.
 Try for yourself and let me know what you think!

-This chili pairs well with cornbread and a nice cold glass of Pinot Grigio…of course, you know me.
+Y'all know me.
 I think everything pairs well with wine.
 Mostly because it does.

 Saying my husband wooed me with his mad chili-making skills is probably a little bit of a stretch but it sure is nice to have a man who knows his way around a crock pot.
-I just have to say “honey, doesn't chili sound so good tonight?” and it usually has a great result.
+I just have to say “Honey, doesn't chili sound so good tonight?” and it usually has a great result.

 Now, if I could just train him to stop throwing his socks on the floor beside the freaking clothes hamper.
 Yes, really.

 I guess you can't have everything.
+Sigh.

 Try it – I hope you enjoy!